Destiny’s magnetism for Scottish artist George Wyllie

 The Stone of Destiny from The Stirling Smith Art Gallery and Museum. (c) George Wyllie Estate

-When in 1996 Wyllie created his concrete and aluminium ‘The Stone of Destiny’ the context was the Scottish referendum that led, in 1997, to the establishment of the Scottish Parliament.
-At Stirling University, we borrowed the example above from Stirling Smith Art Gallery & Museum for our ‘The Stone of Destiny – a moving story’ exhibition.
-Did anyone else acquire their own stone, as Wyllie intended (see earlier blog)?
-But how many versions did Wyllie produce?
+When Wyllie created his concrete and aluminium ‘The Stone of Destiny’ (above), the context was still the desire for a Scottish Parliament (achieved in 1997 after the 1996 referendum).
+At Stirling University, we borrowed Stirling Smith Art Gallery & Museum’s ‘The Stone of Destiny’ for our ‘The Stone of Destiny – a moving story’ exhibition.
+At that time we did not know how many Wyllie had produced and wondered whether anyone else acquired their own stone, as Wyllie intended (see earlier blog)?

 Wyllie’s ‘Contemplace’ belongs to the time when he began working in stainless steel and making more contemporary work.
-The precise date is presently unclear, but it was exhibited at Hill House in Helensburgh (solo exhibition here in 2007: Wyllie and Patience 2016, 168) and his Mitchell Library retrospective in 2012 (Wyllie et al. 2012, 108), before being sold to the Scottish Parliament art collection (see below, author photos taken on 21 June 2024, on the public steps up to the Debating Chamber).
-Was it designed for the Hill House exhibition?
-Certainly the allusion to Charles Rennie Macintosh’s distinctive high-back chairs was deliberate.
+The precise date is presently unclear, but it was photographed in 1998 (Scotland on Sunday, 17 May 1998), exhibited at Hill House in Helensburgh (solo exhibition here in 2007: Wyllie and Patience 2016, 168) and his Mitchell Library retrospective in 2012 (Wyllie et al. 2012, 108), before being sold to the Scottish Parliament art collection (see below, author photos taken on 21 June 2024, on the public steps up to the Debating Chamber).
+There is clearly an allusion to Charles Rennie Macintosh’s distinctive high-back chairs.

 Contemplace. (c) George Wyllie Estate